When launched the business owner often expects a new website to be listed on Google search result pages instantly.

 Understand how Google lists a website

-Once Googlebot gets round to crawling your web pages your site will start to show as an organic listing.
+Once Googlebot gets round to crawling the pages a site will start to appear on search results.

 Increase exposure with inbound links to your website

-Googlebot crawls pages that are already listed, looking for new links.
-These will then be added to the system.
+Googlebot often crawls pages that are already listed, looking for new links.

 Now read my post, getting better search results